 For those new to FastLane procedures, NSF has provided a demonstration site.
 You do not have to be registered with FastLane to use it.

 NIH eRA Commons is a web-based system to facilitate the discrete exchange of essential information between NIH and the grantee community.
 Like the NSF Fastlane system, the eRA Commons incorporates proposal functions (e.g., status information, submission of revisions, award and reporting functions), peer and panel review functions, sponsored programs office administration functions, and financial functions.
-Not yet implemented are proposal preparation and submission functions.

 For those new to eRA Commons procedures, NIH has provided an eRA Demonstration/Testing Environment, containing features of the actual eRA Commons but in a sample data environment.